 Do not use if you are pregnant.

 Premarin may increase your risk of developing a condition that may lead to uterine cancer.
-Call your doctor at once if you have any unusual vaginal bleeding while using this medicine.
+Report any unusual vaginal bleeding right away.

 Have regular physical exams and self-examine your breasts for lumps on a monthly basis while using Premarin.